jccuevas/cpp-docs.es-es/docs/cpp/try-throw-and-catch-statements-cpp.md

 - throwing exceptions [C++]
 - throw keyword [C++], throw() vs. throw(...) ms.assetid: 15e6a87b-b8a5-4032-a7ef-946c644ba12a
-ms.openlocfilehash: a55c1f2d5c2e73028b337d17b74fe1280f670707
+ms.openlocfilehash: 31ed5f7a17b9b45dbbecf5ccb29d2b51a7635eaa
-ms.sourcegitcommit: 0ab61bc3d2b6cfbd52a16c6ab2b97a8ea1864f12
+ms.sourcegitcommit: 654aecaeb5d3e3fe6bc926bafd6d5ace0d20a80e
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "62266792"
+ms.locfileid: "74245140"
 ---
 # <a name="try-throw-and-catch-statements-c"></a>Instrucciones try, throw y catch (C++)

-Para implementar el control de excepciones en C++, debe utilizar **intente**, **throw**, y **catch** expresiones.
+To implement exception handling in C++, you use **try**, **throw**, and **catch** expressions.

-En primer lugar, use un **intente** bloque para incluir una o varias instrucciones que podrían producir una excepción.
+First, use a **try** block to enclose one or more statements that might throw an exception.

-Un **throw** expresión indica que una condición excepcional, a menudo, un error: se ha producido en un **intente** bloque.
-Puede usar un objeto de cualquier tipo como operando de un **throw** expresión.
+A **throw** expression signals that an exceptional condition—often, an error—has occurred in a **try** block.
+You can use an object of any type as the operand of a **throw** expression.
 Normalmente, este objeto se emplea para comunicar información sobre el error.
-En la mayoría de los casos, recomendamos que use el [std:: Exception](../standard-library/exception-class.md) clase o una de las clases derivadas que se definen en la biblioteca estándar.
+In most cases, we recommend that you use the [std::exception](../standard-library/exception-class.md) class or one of the derived classes that are defined in the standard library.
 Si no es adecuado usar una de ellas, se recomienda derivar su propia clase de excepción de `std::exception`.

-Para controlar las excepciones que se pueden iniciar, implementar uno o varios **catch** bloques inmediatamente después de un **intente** bloque.
-Cada **catch** bloque especifica el tipo de excepción que puede controlar.
+To handle exceptions that may be thrown, implement one or more **catch** blocks immediately following a **try** block.
+Each **catch** block specifies the type of exception it can handle.

-Este ejemplo se muestra un **intente** bloque y sus controladores.
+This example shows a **try** block and its handlers.
 Suponga que `GetNetworkResource()` adquiere datos a través de una conexión de red y que los dos tipos de excepción son clases definidas por el usuario que derivan de `std::exception`.
-Tenga en cuenta que las excepciones se detectan mediante **const** hace referencia en el **catch** instrucción.
+Notice that the exceptions are caught by **const** reference in the **catch** statement.
 Se recomienda producir excepciones por valor y detectarlas mediante la referencia const.

 ## <a name="example"></a>Ejemplo